 Kirby Corporation to Present at the Stephens NASH2022 Investment Conference

-/EIN News/ -- HOUSTON, Nov.
-16, 2022 (GLOBE NEWSWIRE) -- Kirby Corporation ("Kirby" or “the Company”) (NYSE: KEX) announced today that Kirby will present in a fireside chat at the Stephens NASH2022 Investment Conference on Wednesday, November 16, 2022.
+HOUSTON, Nov.
+16, 2022 (GLOBE NEWSWIRE) -- Kirby Corporation ("Kirby" or "the Company") KEX announced today that Kirby will present in a fireside chat at the Stephens NASH2022 Investment Conference on Wednesday, November 16, 2022.
 Specifics of the conference presentation are as follows:

 |Stephens NASH2022 Investment Conference